kevinzhuang01/srp_2025/_profiles/urjoshisinha.md

   and Adaptive Systems 6.
 "Event-Based Data Pipelines in Recommender Systems: The Data Engineering Perspective", International Conference for Emerging Technologies in Computing'
-academic_interests: "My research interests lie at the intersection of software testing and optimization, high-performance computing (HPC), and sustainable data management.
+academic_interests: My research interests lie at the intersection of software testing and optimization, high-performance computing (HPC), and sustainable data management.
   I am deeply interested in applying AI and different testing techniques (metamorphic testing, differential testing) to enhance the reliability and scalability of scientific